 So, here's the thing in projects and with project managers: You are expected to know and possibly be in love with the intricacies of project management.
 Don't expect your team to join you in the celebration of the perfect WBS.
 Show them how the project will make it better for people and customers in meaningful ways.
 That is what they will remember about their role in the project.

 Bill Pierrakeas is a results-oriented industry advisor and lean consultant serving manufacturing, service, sales and academic institutions.
-He is a member of the AME Midwest region board and will be presenting a workshop, “Start Leading in New Ways – Now” on Monday, October 29 at AME San Diego 2018.
+He is a member of the AME Midwest region board and will be presenting a workshop, “Effective transformation strategies for managers" on Monday, November 4th at AME Chicago 2019.